-Recognizing (in 2020 and some of '21) that people, more than usual, had time, this meant that in all but the direst emergencies we could do our slowmotion scaffolding and not have to fix things all at once.
+Recognizing that people had time, this meant that in all but the direst emergencies we could do our slow-motion scaffolding not have to fix things all at once.
 So we'd send home some instructions, maybe with a handout (print or PDF) and then circle back with them to see how it went.
 Often novice users would feel bad if the advice we'd given them hadn't worked, so it was a delicate conversation to try to figure out if they were where they wanted to be.
 This is Ronni my landlady looking at a handout I made her, just drew with a pen and paper, that was a diagram of her touchpad showing her where to click and where not to.
-One of the things I hear often in drop-in time is people regretting that things don't come with manuals anymore.
-I'd often mention that they still do, but those manuals are now PDFs (one more turtle away) which then starts a new branch of support.
-People want a list of steps and what they wind up with is a flow chart.
-I sympathize!

 For things that had a lot of fiddly setups-users often have a very difficult time when you're telling them to click a thing that isn't apparent on the screen until they've clicked the OTHER thing, who can blame them-I'd often give people a set of screenshots outlining the thing.
 FIRST click this, THEN look for this other thing and click that.
 I'd write long emails with the instructions inline.
-People could keep the information in email (works for some) or print them (works for others).
+People could keep them in email or print them.

-Or, if they were looking at something on their computer that they didn't understand and couldn't explain I'd have them take a photo with their phone and send it to me.
-Sometimes people could use Zoom or Skype's screenshare option, or Windows Remote Assistance for Windows users.
-And I'm not a hotshot in every teleconferencing tool's screensharing options, but I could usually Google (or Duck Duck Go) "How to screenshare with Skype" and get something decently accurate fairly quickly.
+Or, if they were looking at something on their computer that they didn't understand I'd have them take a photo with their phone and send it to me.
+Sometimes people could use Zoom or Skype's screenshare option or Windows Remote Assistance for Windows users.

 And sometimes people would have a situation, maybe with their home internet, maybe with a device, that couldn't be fixed remotely.
 It was helpful for people to have the problem somewhat limited and understood, but then they'd have to call someone for help, a situation many of them did not feel good about and did NOT want to do.
-Sometimes drop in time would highlight the "streetlight effect" where people only search for something where it's easiest to look.
-I get it, but it was worth gently redirecting.

-I'd talk them through how to have that support phone call, maybe be available by text while they were doing it.
+I'd talk them through how to have that phone call, maybe be available by text while they were doing it.
 This is Sharon's phone, something's wrong with the screen.
 She needed to call someone to see if it was fixable and I talked her through how to describe what she was seeing.